 In our opinion, both accompanying financial statements give true and fair view of the assets, liabilities, financial position, profit or loss as well as cash flows for the financial year 2022.
 In addition, the Group's review of operations includes a fair review of the development and performance of the business and the position of the Group, together with a description of the principal opportunities and risks associated with the expected development of the EPPE Group.

 We recommend the Annual Report for authorisation and approval at the Annual General Meeting.

 Prague, 19 May 2023

 Mgr.
-Marek Spurný Vice-chairman of the Board of Directors
+Marek Spurný

 Mgr.
-Pavel Horský Vice-chairman of the Board of Directors
+Pavel Horský